apoorvalonkar/WebSocketChat/README.md

 # WebSocketchat
 This application is a simple chat room application developed using web-sockets in Java.
 The basic tasks users can perform are:

-1.Entering a room
+1. Entering a room
-2.Sending messages
+2. Sending messages
-3.Leaving the room
+3. Leaving the room

 ## Background
 WebSocket is a communication protocol that makes it possible to establish a two-way communication channel between a